Antonije Abramović

-Antonije Abramović (Cyrillic: Антоније Абрамовић; 16 July 1919 – 18 November 1996) was an Eastern Orthodox archimandrite, who became the first primate of the canonically unrecognized Montenegrin Orthodox Church, serving from 1993 to 1996.
+Antonije Abramović (Montenegrin Cyrillic: Антоније Абрамовић; 16 July 1919 – 18 November 1996) was an Eastern Orthodox archimandrite, who became the first primate of the canonically unrecognized Montenegrin Orthodox Church, serving from 1993 to 1996.
 He was styled as His Beatitude the Archbishop of Cetinje and Metropolitan of Montenegro.

 Early life

 Antonije was born Ilija Abramović in Orahovac, near Kotor, on 16 July 1919.
 His father had recently moved to the Bay of Kotor from the Bjelice tribe in Old Montenegro.
 His mother was from the town next to Orahovac, Dobrota.
 After graduation from junior gymnasium in Kotor in 1935, Abramović became a novice at Praskvica Monastery.

 Monastic life at Visoki Dečani

 He stayed at Praskvica until 1937, at which time he transferred to Visoki Dečani, where he completed the monastic school in 1941.
 The abbot there at the time was Dionisije Milivojević, who was elected Bishop of North America by the Serbian Orthodox Church in 1939 and was sent to the United States to take up his post in 1940.

 Antonije remained at Visoki Dečani throughout World War II, surviving at least one major raid by the Balli Kombëtar.
 He was ordained to the priesthood and became a hieromonk in November 1941 in the Cathedral of Saint George in Prizren.
 Abramović was tonsured to the little schema in April 1943 in Dečani and took on the name of Antonije, in honor of St. Anthony of Rome.
 He was elevated to the title of hegumen in August 1950 in Dečani.
 Concurrently, Abramović enrolled at the Prizren Seminary in 1947 and graduated in 1951.